-In the following sermon clip Pastor John talks about what it means to have God word, his law, with us, and his Spirit within us.
-The presence of the Holy Spirit changes everything about Christian’s obedience.
-The result: Live off the approval of God, not the approval of man.
+In the following sermon clip Pastor John talks about what it means to have God’s word, his law, with us, and his Spirit within us.
+The presence of the Holy Spirit changes everything about the Christian’s obedience.
+The result is that we live off of the approval of God, not the approval of man.
 Here’s what Pastor John said in a sermon back in 1999.

 I remember a day in seminary 31 years ago.
-It was the fall of ’68.
-My systematics theology teacher Jim Morgan was a big strapping, strong 36 year old man who died of stomach cancer in six months from this moment that I am talking about.
-Shriveled up to nothing.
-It was the day of the Vietnam War and people were going barefoot to class and hitting the streets afterwards and Jim was a real radical.
+It was the fall of 1968.
+My systematic-theology teacher, Jim Morgan, was a big, strapping, strong 36-year-old man who died of stomach cancer in six months from this moment that I am talking about.
+He just shriveled up to nothing.
+It was the day of the Vietnam War, and people were going barefoot to class and hitting the streets afterward, and Jim was a real radical.

 And one day we were in this heated conversation after class.
 I can picture it right by the refractory.
-I learned the word refractory at Fuller Seminary.
-It is where you eat.
-And there he stood and in the middle he stopped and he said, “John, I love Jesus Christ.”
+I learned the word refractory at Fuller Seminary: it’s where you eat.
+And there he stood, and in the middle, he stopped and he said, “John, I love Jesus Christ.”
 It was an overwhelming sentence.
-I had never heard a professor say that in my life.
-I love Jesus Christ.
-Just took my breath away.
+I had never heard a professor say that in my life: I love Jesus Christ.
+It just took my breath away.

 Do you feel some of that welling up inside of you?
 If you do, thank the Spirit.
-It doesn’t come natural to love Jesus.
+It doesn’t come naturally to love Jesus.

-Isn’t that great to know that even our sin infected good deeds are going to be praised by God?
+Isn’t it great to know that even our sin-infected good deeds are going to be praised by God?
 That is awesome.
-You don’t have to produce a perfect deed to get the praise of God, because if you did there would be no such thing as the praise of God.
+You don’t have to produce a perfect deed to get the praise of God because, if you did, there would be no such thing as the praise of God.
 There won’t be a perfect deed you have ever done until the twinkling of an eye changes you into the image of Jesus.
-But all the little contaminations or big contaminations of the good things you do are burned up in the fire of Calvary so that what is left he will praise.
-And knowing that you will have a smile forever and there will be this mutual delight that goes on and on, that so satisfies the heart of the saint, that if nobody approves what you do, you are a rock.
-Don’t be a second hander.
+But all the little contaminations or big contaminations of the good things you do are burned up in the fire of Calvary, so that what is left, he will praise.
+And knowing that, you will have a smile forever, and there will be this mutual delight that goes on and on that so satisfies the heart of the saint, that if nobody approves what you do, you are a rock.
+Don’t be a second-hander.